MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/get-work-done-mobile-app.md

 > [!div]
 > ![Screenshot of Status change to traveling in the Field Service Mobile app](./media/mobile-public-preview-traveling.png)

-Open the default maps app to get directions by tapping on the directions icon directly from the bookings home page.
+Open the default maps app to get directions by tapping on the directions icon on a booking tile in the bookings home page.
+If the booking record contains the geolocation of the address (lat/long), then the control will use that, otherwise it will fallback to the address string.
+If no address is specified, then the directions icon will not be available.
 You can decide if you want the booking status to change to **Traveling** when you do so.

 > [!div]
 > ![Screenshot of Status change to traveling in the Field Service Mobile app](./media/mobile-public-preview-traveling-directions.png)